Automatic Intermodal Loading Unit Identification using Computer Vision: A Scoping Review: Results and Discussion

-Among the ranked publications, Q1-Scimago and A-CORE have the highest numbers, suggesting that the topic is relevant for high-quality research venues.
-However, the majority of publications are spread across lower-tier or unranked venues.
-This distribution implies that the field could benefit from a greater emphasis on more novel contributions, increased comparability, and reproducibility of the results.
+While funding sources indicate industry and governmental priorities, the ranking of publication venues offers insight into the field’s academic recognition.
+To analyse the rankings of journals and conferences we followed the rankings of Scimago\footnote{\href{https://www.scimagojr.com/}{https://www.scimagojr.com/}} for journals and CORE\footnote{\href{https://www.core.edu.au/icore-portal}{https://www.core.edu.au/icore-portal}} for conferences. \Cref{fig:ranks_by_year} shows that more than half of the articles on automatic \ac{ilu} identification task are published in unranked outlets, which is not uncommon for applied or niche technical topics \cite{chavarro2017researchers}.
+Especially, the early years of \ac{dl} dominance marked a period of stagnation (2017-2019), where the field struggled to deliver methodological innovation.
+This trend is changing in the recent years as the percentage of articles published in ranked outlets are increasing, as well as the total number of publications, suggesting that the \ac{ilu} identification topic is relevant for high-quality research venues.
+Nevertheless, the field could benefit from a greater emphasis on more novel contributions, increased comparability, and reproducibility of the results.
 This could be achieved through publicly available benchmark datasets and repositories that showcase the source code and the model weights.
 By adopting such research standards, \ac{ilu} identification tasks with \ac{cv}-based methods could be more relevant for high-ranked publication outlets.

-Overall, the characteristics of the reviewed articles highlight a growing research field characterised by substantial activity in Asia and a predominance of public funding.
-Expanding funding sources and promoting industry collaboration may further advance automatic \ac{ilu} identification through \ac{cv} technologies.